ZeaInc/zea-tree-view/README.md

 of the `SceneTree`.
 All changes made to the scene tree (highlighting, selection changes, name changes, or any kind of tree structure manipulation) are instantly reflected in the tree.
-The data model, wich is the zea-engine `SceneTree` can be updated by any other component in your application, and the tree view will react and update to reflect these changes.
+The data model, which is the Zea Engine's `SceneTree`, can be updated by any other component in your application, and the tree view will react and update to reflect these changes.